andrew-sha/pyec/README.md

 Pull requests and issues are very much encouraged.
 Assuming you already have the repository cloned, follow these steps to set up a development environment:

-1) Navigate to the project's root directory
+1) Install poetry (if not already installed): `curl -sSL https://install.python-poetry.org | python3 -`
-2) Create a virtual environment: `python -m venv .env`
+2) Navigate to the project's root directory
-3) Activate the virtual environment: `source .env/bin/activate`
+2) Install dev dependencies: `poetry install`
-4) Install all required dependencies: `pip install -r requirements.txt`
+3) Activate the poetry shell: `poetry shell`
-5) Install the pre-commit hooks using `pre-commit install`
+4) Install the pre-commit hooks: `pre-commit install`

 Before submitting a pull request, please ensure that your commit passes all unit tests, linting, and type checks.
-Note that running `pytest` from the project's root directory will run all unit tests.
+Note that running `pytest` from the project's root directory within the poetry shell will run all unit tests.
 Please modify/include unit tests when appropriate.

 ## License